AerialX/TeensyRB/README.md

 * Linux computer with a parallel port and bluetooth module
 * Teensy device
 * A Wiimote and Guitar Hero guitar
+* A bunch of wires.
+Shove them into your parallel port, and the other ends go into the Teensy pins.

 Running
 -------